 San Marco Avenue Design Standards Update

 In 2003, the city recognized the importance of the ambiance of the city's entrance ways, specifically along King St., San Marco Ave. and Anastasia Blvd.
 In response, design standards were created for these important thoroughfares.
-While not as restrictive as the rules in the historic districts, these entry corridor guidelines encouraged of the history and desired ambiance of those particular streets.
+While not as restrictive as the rules in the historic districts, these entry corridor guidelines encourage the history and desired ambiance of these particular streets.

 Now, nearly 15 years after their enactment, the design standards need to be reviewed and updated.
 Rather than attempting to take on all three entry ways, the city is taking them one-by-one.
 The updated standards for Anastasia Blvd. were adopted by the City Commission at its September 25, 2017, meeting after more than 10 months of public meetings, drafts and revisions.

 So, with one down and two to go, the Planning and Building Department is wasting no time on getting started on the next entry corridor to be reviewed: San Marco Avenue.
 The project is identified in the strategic goals adopted by the City, is supported by the City’s vision plan, and is part of the City’s ongoing efforts to update the land development codes and guidelines regulating development within the City.
 The intent is to also update the Design Guidelines for King Street.
 This introduction flier provides an overview of the project.